 Long-term foreign currency denominated debt.
 In September 2009, the Company entered into a two-years RR 9,073 million (US \$300 million) unsecured loan agreement with Bank of Moscow.
-The loan was prepaid in full in March 2010.
+The loan was repaid in full in March 2010.

 In October 2009, the Company entered into a dual (3 and 5 year) tranches secured syndicated pre-export facility for up to USD 1.5 billion arranged by WestLB AG, Bayerische Hypo-und Vereinsbank AG, ABN AMRO Bank N.V., OJSC Gazprombank, Bank of Moscow and Nordea Bank.
-The amount outstanding under this loan as of June 30, 2010 and December 31, 2009 was RR 46,793 million (US \$1,500 million) and RR 7,561 million (US \$250 million), respectively, including current portion.
-As of June 30, 2010 this credit facility is collateralized with the contractual rights and receivables under an export contract between Tatneft and Tavit B.V. under which Tatneft supplies no less than 750,000 metric tones of oil in a calendar quarter (see also Note 13).
+The amount outstanding under this loan as of September 30, 2010 and December 31, 2009 was RR 41,279 million (US \$1,358 million) and RR 7,561 million (US \$250 million), respectively, including current portion.
+As of September 30, 2010 this credit facility is collateralized with the contractual rights and receivables under an export contract between Tatneft and Tavit B.V. under which Tatneft supplies no less than 750,000 metric tones of oil in a calendar quarter.
 The loan agreement requires compliance with certain financial covenants including, but not limited to, minimum levels of consolidated tangible net worth, and interest coverage ratios.
+In August 2010, the Company reached an agreement with the lenders to decrease the margins and substantially decrease the amount of crude oil volumes used as collateral for this facility.
+The margins were decreased from LIBOR plus 5.85% to 3.10% and from LIBOR plus 6.85% to 4.10% for the 3 and 5 year tranches, respectively.
+Crude oil volumes used as collateral decreased from 750,000 metric tones of oil in a calendar quarter, respectively.

 In June 2010, the Company entered into a triple (3, 5 and 7 year) tranches secured syndicated facility for up to USD 2 billion arranged by Barclays Bank PLS, BNP Paribas (Suisse) SA, Bank of Moscow, Bank of Tokyo-Mitsubishi UFJ, LTD, Citibank, N.A., Commerzbank Aktiengesellschaft, ING Bank N.V., Natixis SA, Nordea Bank, The Royal Bank of Scotland N.V., Sberbank, Société Générale, Sumitomo Mitsui Finance Dublin LTD, Unicredit Bank AG, VTB Bank and WestLB AG.
 Unicredit Bank AG was the lender of record in this credit facility.
-The amount outstanding under this loan as of June 30, 2010, was RR 57,711 million (US \$1,850).
+The amount outstanding under this loan as of September 30, 2010, was RR 60,806 million (US \$2,000 million),, including current portion.
 The loan is collateralized with the contractual rights and receivables under an export contract between Tatneft and Tatneft Europe AG under which Tatneft supplies no less than 750,000 metric tones of oil in a calendar quarter.
 The loan agreement requires compliance with certain financial covenants including, but not limited to, minimum levels of consolidated tangible net worth, and interest coverage ratios.